About the Project

 Occasionally very unique invaluable finds are also recovered, such as inscriptions on fragments of walls or on pottery, and inscribed seals or sealings (bullae).
 A noteworthy clay sealing that was found, has an impression bearing the letters …LYHW (…ליהו) and…’AMR (…אמר).
 It may be possible to complete the writing as “Belonging to [..]lyahu son of Immer”.
 The Immer family was a well-known priestly family at the end of the First Temple period, around the 7th – 6th Centuries BCE, and the Post Exillic Period.
 Pashur son of Imer is mentioned as “Chief officer in the house of God”(Jer.
 20:1).

-The impression on the back of the sealing indicated it was originally attached to a fabric parcel or a sack, and it may be assumed that it sealed some precious goods that were kept in the Temple treasury which was managed by the priests.
+The impression on the back of the sealing indicated it was originally attached to a fabric covering a large container, and it may be assumed that it sealed some goods that were kept in the Temple treasury which was managed by the priests.
 This sealing is the first ever evidence of ancient Hebrew writing from the Temple Mount and to the administrative activity which took place in the First Temple.

 Sealing with ancient Hebrew writing from the 7th centuries BCE, bears the name [to ..]YHW [son of] Immer